Active Restoration of Lost Audio Signals Using Machine Learning and Latent Information: Experimental Set-up

 The state-of-the-art sparsity-based inpainting techniques to which we compared our approach are the non-learning methods {'ASPAIN'~\cite{Mokry19}, Chambolle–Pock (CP)~\cite{Chambolle11}, Douglas–Rachford based (DR)~\cite{Combettes11}, Janssen Autoregressive~\cite{Janssen86}, Orthogonal Mathching Pursuit (OMP)~\cite{Adler12}, 'SSPAIN-H'~\cite{Mokry19}, Revisited and re-weighted methods ('reCP', 'reDR', 'wCP', 'wDR')~\cite{Mokry20}, and the Time Domain Compensation (TDC)~\cite{Mokry20}}.
 Moreover, we also included a deep-learning based method (D2WGAN)~\cite{Ebner20} inspired from ~\cite{Donahue19}, and a graph-based (Similarity Graphs -SG-)~\cite{Perraudin18}.
 Our approaches are labeled 'RF', and 'LSTM'.
 The RF and the LSTM are trained on the extracted pre-embedded data to perform the reconstruction of the missing gap.

-\subsection{Data set (audio samples):}
+\subsection{Data set (audio samples)}

 We used the same audio benchmark as in ~\cite{Mokry19}, which comprises 10 files:\textit{ Violin, Clarinet, Bassoon, Harp, Glockenspie, Celesta, Accordion, Guitar sarasate, Piano schubert, and Wind ensemble stravinsky}.
 The gap length of 100 ms and 300 ms were chosen randomly from the set so that the gaps do not overlap.
 Therefore, we ran a total of 280 tests $(14 (methods)\times10(segments)\times2(gaps))$.
 These tests (Phase I) were run on all methods reported in the previous section except the D2WGAN and SG.
 In the second stage (Phase II), we deploy the deep learning and the SG methods.
 We first select the top-performing methods from Phase I. Then, we perform additional tests using the ~\textit{Piano} and the ~\textit{Acoustic Guitar and Orchestra} (Mixed instruments) audio files, the gaps' length of 520 ms, 820 ms, 865ms, and 883ms were chosen following the paper ~\cite{Ebner20}.

-\subsection{Evaluation metrics:}
+\subsection{Evaluation metrics}

 We utilise three commonly used reference-based metrics to evaluate the performance of the different audio restoration algorithms.
 The first is the objective difference grade (ODG) which is described in the Perceptual Evaluation of Audio Quality (PEAQ) standard algorithm used for objective measurements of perceived audio quality.
 It is believed to be based on generally accepted psycho-acoustic principles that approximate the subjective difference grade used in human-based audio tests ~\cite{Thiede00}~\cite{Kabal02}~\cite{Huber06}.
 The second is related to ODG but uses Hansen's method and a different model for speech quality estimation~\cite{Hansen00}; this metric is termed herein "\textit{QC}".
-The third standard performance measure is the signal-to-noise ratio (SNR), defined as follows:
+The third performance measure is the scale-invariant source-to-noise ratio (SI-SNR), which has recently been advocated for as the preferred evaluation metric in lieu of the standard source-to-distortion ratio (SDR), SI-SNR (hereforth abbreviated as SNR) is defined as follows~\cite{Luo19}: